Azure/azure-cli/README.rst

 If you have not previously done so, `configure your Docker client engine <https://docs.docker.com/engine/installation/>`__.

 Then:
- + Run :code:`docker login` (contact the team for credentials as the images are not public yet).
  + Run :code:`docker pull azuresdk/azure-cli-python:latest`
  + Run :code:`docker run -it azuresdk/azure-cli-python:latest`